-By Dr. James M. Dahle, WCI Founder
+By Dr. Jim Dahle, WCI Founder

 Now, I expect there will be quite a bit left when we're dead.
-I'll probably keel over in my 80s but I fully expect my wife to be a centenarian.
-So that means by the time she goes the kids will hopefully be retired and financially independent before they get any kind of final inheritance from us.
+I'll probably keel over in my 80s, but I fully expect my wife to be a centenarian.
+So, that means by the time she goes, the kids will hopefully be retired and financially independent before they get any kind of final inheritance from us.
 Receiving money at ages 60-75 isn't going to do them any good, and I'd like to actually do them some good.

 Avoiding Economic Outpatient Care

-My Children's Inheritance: The Five-Point Plan
+My Children's Inheritance: The 5-Point Plan

 Financially speaking, I plan for my children to get their “early inheritance” in five different ways.